Eric-Lingren/sandboxes/sequelize-migrations-sandbox/README.md

 ``npx sequelize-cli db:seed:undo:all``

-## Custon NPM Scripts
+## Custom NPM Scripts
-Add custom npm deployment scripts here.
+This repo's package json has a few custom scripts included to make these some of these commands a little easier.

+Here's your shortcuts:

+Push Seeds to DB:
+``npm run-script db-seed``

+Revert DB Seeds:
+``npm run-script db-seed-undo``

+Perfrom New Migration:
+``npm run-script db-migrate``

+Revert Migration:
+``npm run-script db-migrate-undo``